RRRChangeche/Stanford-cs131-2020/README.md

 >
 > * **RANSAC**
 >   * Steps:
 >     1. Given parameters:
->       * n_iters: 重複疊代次數
+>        * n_iters: number of iterations
->       * threshold: 判斷inliers閥值
+>        * threshold: limitation for inliers
->   2. 隨機選取一組配對點 Select random set of matches
+>     2. Select a random set of matches
->   3. 計算仿射變換矩陣 使p2*H = p1 Compute affine transformation matrix (use `np.linalg.lstsq`)
+>     3. Compute affine transformation matrix letting p2*H = p1 (use `np.linalg.lstsq`)
->   4. 以歐式距離根據給定threshold判斷inliers數量 Compute inliers via Euclidean distance (use `np.linalg.norm(...ord=2)`)
+>     4. Compute the number of inliers via Euclidean distance within the threshold (use `np.linalg.norm(...ord=2)`)
->   5. 將有最多inliers的模型保存起來 Keep the largest set of inliers
+>     5. Keep the model with the most number of inliers
->   6. 使用最多的那些inliers 重新計算一次Least-squares Re-compute least-squares estimate on all of the inliers
+>     6. Re-compute least-squares estimate on all of the inliers
 >
 > * **Histogram of Oriented Gradients (HOG)**
 >   * A method to describe keypoint